AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ## [!DNL Assets] development guidelines and use cases {#use-cases-assets}

-To know about the development use cases, recommendations, and reference materials for Assets as a Cloud Service, see [Developer references for Assets](/help/assets/developer-reference-material-apis.md#assets-cloud-service-apis).
+To learn about the development use cases, recommendations, and reference materials for Assets as a Cloud Service, see [Developer references for Assets.](/help/assets/developer-reference-material-apis.md#assets-cloud-service-apis)